 When people ask me how to get off hydrocodone at home, I tell them the second most important strategy next to tapering is taking an opiate withdrawal formula.
 These are natural supplements that are specifically engineered to minimize opiate withdrawal symptoms.

-My favorite opiate withdrawal formula is Calm Support.
+My favorite Opiate Withdrawal Supplement is very powerful.
 It has a high potency herb and amino acid combination, plus it’s inexpensive and comes with a 100% no questions asked money-back guarantee.

-If I ever had to go through hydrocodone withdrawal again I would definitely invest the $59 for a 30 day supply.
-The most effective way to use an opiate withdrawal formula is to start taking it seven days before your hydrocodone taper ends.
-This gets your body primed and in top shape for the impending withdrawal.
+If I ever had to go through hydrocodone withdrawal again I would definitely invest the money for a 30 day supply.
+The most effective way to use an opiate withdrawal formula is to start taking it right away when you start your taper.

-Continue taking the supplement for at least three weeks, as this takes care of the lingering symptoms such as: low energy, insomnia, depression, anxiety, stomach problems, etc. If you can afford it, I also highly recommend taking Kyani.
-This supplement has too many benefits to pass up.
+Continue taking the supplement for at least three weeks after getting off hydrocodone, as this takes care of the lingering symptoms s such as low energy, insomnia, depression, anxiety, stomach problems, etc.

 Note: The first time I tapered and used an opiate withdrawal formula in this manner was five years ago.
 I ended up feeling good enough to go to work during my withdrawal, which I thought was pretty amazing since the withdrawals before that were so bad I couldn’t even leave my house due to being extremely sick.